-Modest American homes built in the 19th and early 20th centuries have a curious design—two front doors.
+Dogtrot Houses are modest American homes that were built in the 19th and early 20th centuries.
+They feature a curious design—two front doors.
 By "two front doors" we don't mean double doors, like double Mission doors or double Shaker style doors, side-by-side.
-We do not mean double doors as we see in the 19th-century Carpenter Gothic house style or other Victorian-era American homes.
+We also don't mean double doors as we see in the 19th-century Carpenter Gothic house style or other Victorian-era American homes.
 Plenty of structures have double doors, which may have some connection with the style discussed here—two doors, separated by windows or siding, both on the facade of one house.

 Typically Dogtrot Houses have the following characteristics:

 - One side gable roof over two enclosed spaces

 - One story high, depending on the pitch of the roof